-The Legend of Paul Bunyan and Babe the Blue Ox
+Paul Bunyan and Blue Ox statues in Bemidji

 Not only is this northern Minnesota town the self-proclaimed “curling capital” of the U.S., but it’s also the alleged birthplace of Paul Bunyan.
 An 18-foot-tall statue of the legendary lumberjack and another of his blue ox, Babe, have been standing near the lake—and attracting kitsch-loving photo takers—for 85 years.